sachinym/dp-203-azure-data-engineer/Instructions/Labs/3-Delta-lake-in-Azure-Databricks.md

 Azure Databricks is a distributed processing platform that uses Apache Spark *clusters* to process data in parallel on multiple nodes.
 Each cluster consists of a driver node to coordinate the work, and worker nodes to perform processing tasks.

-> **Note**: In this exercise, you'll create a *single-node* cluster to minimize the compute resources used in the lab environment (in which resources may be constrained).
+In this task, you'll create a *single-node* cluster to minimize the compute resources used in the lab environment (in which resources may be constrained).
 In a production environment, you'd typically create a cluster with multiple worker nodes.

 1. In the Azure portal, browse to the **dp203-*xxxxxxx*** resource group that was created by the script (or the resource group containing your existing Azure Databricks workspace)
 1. Select your Azure Databricks Service resource (named **databricks*xxxxxxx*** if you used the setup script to create it).